Nuvido/Quest2_Research/BMBF.md

 # BMBF
 BMBF is a closed source android application which modifies the beatsaber application to allow for Mods, Custom Songs and Custom Textures.
 The application is made by the "Unicorns" a mysterious group with simingly no public facing representative.
 ## Before We Start
-BMBF is 100% detectable on any oculus quest device, facebook have code ready to activate a "killswitch", there is no reason that facebook can ban you four using BMBF.
-BMBF also uses logging, thankfuly the level of logging is not to intrusive.
-The logging url used is http://logs-01.loggly.com/bulk/271fee44-1ebb-4629-861e-e15d8e5a4659/tag/
+BMBF is 100% detectable on any oculus quest device, facebook have code ready to activate a "killswitch", facebook can ban you four using BMBF, alongside detect it.
+BMBF also uses logging, thankfuly the level of logging is not to intrusive, however, this does also increase the risk of being banned by facebook.
+The logging url used in BMBF is http://logs-01.loggly.com/bulk/271fee44-1ebb-4629-861e-e15d8e5a4659/tag/

 ## Analysing the Code